lbpassos/MazeRunnerInCloud/log.md

 # Log

 - **18-04**
   - Writing results from each thread solved.
+Metrics retrieved successfully.
+All metrics stored in a file (read in excel)
 - **16-04**
   - Concurrency problems in writing in different files in different threads solved.
 Had to overrite PrintStream class Created ThreadPrint class
   - Possible solution to the thread ID problem implemented